 - Consideration of impacts to future populations and resources alongside impacts to current residents

-- Implementation steps, timeline, and responsible entities identified and the work is integrated into existing community governance systems
+- Implementation steps, timeline, and responsible entities identified, as well as points of integration into existing community governance systems

 - Integration with efforts to reduce greenhouse gas emissions

-- Monitoring and assessment plan to test assumptions, incorporate new information, and evaluate outcomes
+- Monitoring and assessment plan to assess progress, incorporate new information, and evaluate outcomes

 - Dynamic framework that revisits goals, objectives, vulnerabilities, and actions over time as new information becomes available (recommend 3-5 years)